Chart Color Schemes

 Byron Bay has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 26 projects likely impacting the region.
-Notable initiatives include 29 Shirley Street Apartments, Byron Bay Drainage Upgrade, Bohemian Byron Bay, and Tennyson Street Upgrade.
-The following list details those expected to be most relevant.
+AreaSearch has identified a total of 26 projects likely to impact the area.
+Notable projects include Byron Bay Drainage Upgrade, Bohemian Byron Bay, MARE Apartments, and 9-15 Clifford Street Development.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.